Why Learn Mandarin Chinese Through Movies and Films?

 Learn Mandarin Chinese Through Movies: The Quick Guide

 How Do You Get Started with Learning Mandarin Chinese Through Movies?

 There are a few different approaches that offer different levels of convenience, selection, and scaffolding/support.
 So I’d recommend that you pick based on your Chinese level.

-- One option for beginners is to use a textbook that is essentially based on a video, like the one shown here from the Beijing Language and Culture University Press.
+- One option for beginners is to use a textbook that is essentially based on a video, like the one from the Beijing Language and Culture University Press.
 They have a useful vocab list for all the key words, and they do a very in-depth job explaining all of the nuances of grammar.
 The disadvantages are that nothing is electronic and it still feels like you’re learning from a textbook… because you still are.
-They’re available if you go to Amazon and look up “Watching the Movie and Learning Chinese.”
+They’re available if you search online for “Watching the Movie and Learning Chinese.”

 - An option for intermediate learners who already know a lot of Chinese characters is to watch the DVD with subtitles… not just in Chinese/English, but in both languages.
 Dave at ChineseHacks has shared his clever hint about how you can use Cyberlink Power DVD to watch subtitles for both languages simultaneously.
 And he also mentions more advanced techniques that you can use to rip the audio to review it at your convenience: http://chinesehacks.com/blog/study/study-movie-dialogues/)